 of 9mm in non-bulk packs (ie at a higher cost).

 telephoned to Walmart several weeks before attending a course

 and placed an order with them for ammunition.
 Walmart has

 set the quantity aside and it is ready and waiting for him when

 he gets to the store.
 That is a great idea, too.

 Front Sight can sell you

-pretty much any ammunition you might require, but their prices
+pretty much any ammunition you might require, and their prices

 Gun Cleaning Supplies